The Letters About Literature deadline is now past. Thank you and good luck to all who entered!

 Students compete in three age categories: Level 1 (grades 4-6), Level 2 (grades 7-8), and Level 3 (grades 9-12).
-Letters are judged on state and national levels.
-Wyoming winners in each level will receive a $150 Amazon gift card for 1st place, $100 card for 2nd place, and $50 for 3rd place.
+At each age level, Wyoming winners will receive an Amazon gift card worth $150 for first place, $100 for second, or $50 for third.

 - The Letters About Literature Teaching Guide provides activities teachers can use to guide their students through the book discussion and letter-writing process.
 The guide addresses the LAL teaching strategies and ways in which the program can dovetail with curriculum for teaching reading and writing.
 Also included are worksheets for duplication and assessment checklists.